neonevm/neon-evm.docs/docs/about/how_it_works.md

    > 2.1 The Neon Proxy processes the request, providing:
    > - Gas usage estimate for tx execution
-   > - Smart contract initiation: wrapping the Ethereum-like tx as a Solana tx
+   > - Broadcast initiation: wrapping the Ethereum-like tx as a Solana tx

    > 2.2.
-The Neon Proxy passes the wrapped tx to Neon's smart contract hosted on Solana.
+The Neon Proxy passes the wrapped tx to the Neon EVM program hosted on Solana.
 This results in the following:
    > - A Solana receipt
    > - A corresponding Neon EVM receipt